Skip to Content

 15 Things to KNOW before Visiting Hobbiton, New Zealand

-And even if you’re not a die-hard fan of the books and movies, it’s still a pretty amazing place to visit.
+And even if you’re not a die-hard fan of the books and movies, it’s still a gorgeous and downright fun place to visit!

-It’s a beautiful movie set that’s been kept in pristine condition and it’s located in one of the most picturesque regions of New Zealand.
-You can’t help but fall in love with this idyllic pastoral landscape.
+Hobbiton is located in Waikato, one of the most picturesque regions of New Zealand.
+You can’t help but fall in love with this idyllic pastoral landscape on New Zealand’s North Island – just make sure to bring your camera for some epic action shots!

 1. About Hobbiton